tweakers-parknow-2020/passionforparking/README.md

 ### Create your API

-`
-Note:
-If you are not familiar with GraphQL, could be good start the following tutorial: https://graphql.org/learn/ `
+> If you are not familiar with GraphQL, could be good start the following tutorial: https://graphql.org/learn/

 - In the root of your project perform `amplify add api`.
 - Select `GraphQL`